JustTalDevelops/go-hcaptcha/README.md

 # hcaptcha-solver-go

 An HCaptcha solver for GoLang.
-It uses Playwright for generating HSW which is put in an HSW pool, which can then be accessed by a solver to solve captchas.
+It uses Playwright for generating HSW which is then used by solver's with ongoing solving tasks.

 ##  Vision API
 Vision API uses the Google Vision API to solve captchas.